 At first glance, the modern logo is a copy of the old one.
 However, it is not.
 If you look closely, you can see clear differences.
 For example, a different font, a cut-off half of the crossbar at the “t,” an oblique line above the “i” instead of the traditional dot, and legs that are more elongated upwards.

-Also noted is the presence of oblique cuts on the protruding parts of some of the letters, reminiscent of the diagonal strokes used in the project’s original title at the development stage.
-Then, it was /dev/payments and was included in the Ycombinator program.
-In addition, the diagonal lines emphasize that this is a technology company because these elements are widely used in computer coding, in the names of files and web pages.
+Also noted are oblique cuts on the protruding parts of some letters, reminiscent of the diagonal strokes used in the project’s original title during development.
+Then it was /dev/payments and was included in the Y Combinator program.
+In addition, the diagonal lines emphasize that this is a technology company, as these elements are widely used in computer coding and in the names of files and web pages.

 Font and Colors

-Even though Stripe’s logo is simple, it is well-remembered due to its unusual color.
+Even though Stripe’s logo is simple, it is well remembered for its unusual color.
 Financial institutions and companies engaged in Internet payments and processing programs do not use an extraordinary palette.
-Most often, it is green—associated with money.
-But in this case, an overlay of emerald on light green led to the appearance of a purple hue.
-Otherwise, the evolution of the emblem is hardly noticeable: it is still focused on the text.
+Most often, it is green, associated with money.
+But in this case, an overlay of emerald on light green produced a purple hue.
+Otherwise, the emblem’s evolution is hardly noticeable; it remains focused on the text.

-Stripe chose an understandable grotesque, reminiscent of a modified version of Fira Sans Condensed Heavy for its identity.
-Also noteworthy is its similarity to another typeface, FF Fago Black, created by German typographic designer Ole Schäfer.
-In any case, the company uses a word mark that does not match the known fonts.
+Stripe chose an understandable grotesque, reminiscent of a modified version of Fira Sans Condensed Heavy, for its identity.
+Also noteworthy is its similarity to another typeface, FF Fago Black, designed by German typographer Ole Schäfer.
+In any case, the company uses a wordmark that does not match any known fonts.
 The logo’s palette changed from black to emerald and then to purple.